rikunert/rikunert.github.io/_posts/2018-08-06-bike_rentals.md

 The picture is even clearer when not looking at different weeks but instead at a 7-day rolling average.
 In the following graph you can see the yellow line of Ofo briefly going up aroung 1 June, even surpassing Mo-Bike.
-Afterwards it returns to a below 10% market share which is where the company started.
+Afterwards it returns to a below 10% market share which is where the company had started off.

 Moreover, you can see that I wasn't in Berlin around 18 May (the gap in the data).

 ![alt text](https://github.com/rikunert/bike_rentals/raw/master/rental_shares_rolling.png "Weekly rental bike market share")

-## Different price structures
+## Different pricing structures
 How can we explain the different market shares?
 I believe a huge factor is the availability of bikes and the cost of rentals.
 Cycling comfort probably only comes third.